igorcasmarques/igorcasmarques.github.io/my-story/1-from-curitiba-to-provo.md

 I passed the exams with flying colours and enrolled in both programs simultaneously.

+### UFPR

 During the day, I attended UFPR.
 I felt impressed by my professors' credentials, most of whom had earned their terminal degrees and made a name for themselves in the US and Europe.
 Still, lectures were three-hour-long information dumps and the practical labs were a little too crowded to be useful.
 I enjoyed parts of it, such as socializing with like-minded people, but exams were hard and I struggled academically.

+### Belas

 When my day at UFPR ended, I bussed downtown to Belas, where college courses were held in the evening.
 I remember some things about those classes vividly.

-### Video game music
+#### Video game music

 One instructor asked us about our long-term goals.
 "I want to write music for video games," I replied.
 Everyone chuckled, thinking I was joking.

 "Oh, you're serious...," the instructor realized.

 I was.
 I knew it was a viable career choice, even then.
 I wasn't offended by their laughing, though; my answer was unusual for the time and place and laughing was a fair reaction.
 Besides, I've always enjoyed making people laugh, regardless of the reason.

-### *Così piangendo va*
+#### *Così piangendo va*

 Another instructor, who taught counterpoint, had us listen to and analyze Victoria's [*O magnum mysterium*](https://youtu.be/9xPh-fXYAc4?si=BvWIHRapQ_IhjSPp).

 I had **never** heard anything like that.
 It moved me to tears.

 I would have similar experiences later in life with the final movement of Mozart's ["Jupiter" Symphony](https://youtu.be/UsNk-7j9lpY?si=Urm8cFJn8IGiyObl&t=1588), [*Mille regretz*](https://youtu.be/dkfVzCZ68_Q?si=WMq4gcyNpIRFHNVd) by Josquin des Prez, and some of Monteverdi's [madrigals](https://youtu.be/YUgIJ212IVg?si=A0skWk9NgEqHSxVX).
 Come to think of it, beautiful music has made me cry much more as an adult than sadness.

-### Nightly commutes
+#### Nightly commutes

 After classes ended at about 22:30, I bussed back home with my best friend from church, who was a first-year student at Belas like me.
 Despite the late hour, buses were bustling with people who also had night classes in nearby colleges.
 It was a vibrant atmosphere, and my friend and I had some of the most fun conversations I've ever had in those commutes.